-THE 705 EROGENOUS ZONE by Aaron Sheppard is an art installation that will transform The 705 (previously the Veteran of Foreign Wars Building) located at 705 Las Vegas Boulevard North, across the street from the Neon Museum in Las Vegas.
+THE 705 EROGENOUS ZONE by Aaron Sheppard is an art installation that has transformed The 705 (previously the Veteran of Foreign Wars Building) located at 705 Las Vegas Boulevard North, across the street from the Neon Museum in Las Vegas.
 THE 705 EROGENOUS ZONE is a vibrant homage to the incredible arts and cultural institutions located in the Cultural Corridor.
-Curated by Sin City Gallery and sponsored by Zappos, the art installation will commence on Tuesday, May 9, 2017.
+Curated by Sin City Gallery and sponsored by Zappos, the art installation completed In June, 2017.

 As a statement for what is yet to become (soon to be created), I reflect upon where I am at the present and very recent past.

 My recent exhibition at Sin City Gallery (Sensitive White Boy Syndrome) consists of creating works in which I focused specifically on smaller works for the home.
 Being a relatively new homeowner, I began to understand that the translation of my works outside of the studio, gallery and museum into the home was often untranslatable.
 I had, for the most part, lived and worked in large warehouse lofts.
 Upon moving into my Joshua Tree home, I only then understood why my larger pieces were out of touch with the place of home; they quite simply didn’t fit, either due to size and/or dominance.
 I created smaller framed and collaged pieces that were made for specific places inside my new home, that didn’t overwhelm the space yet enhanced it while also being stand-alone works of fine art.